 As you approach your due date, you’re probably wondering what it will be like when it’s finally time to welcome your baby into the world.
 And while hopes, dreams and anticipation swirl in your mind, another thought may be creeping in, too: What if I need to have a C-section?

 The possibility of an unplanned or emergency C-section – or Cesarean section – can be a common source of concern.
 Many women write their birth plans with the assumption that they’ll have a vaginal birth.
-So, if the need for a C-section comes up, it can be overwhelming and a little scary.
+So if your care team recommends a C-section, it can be overwhelming and a little scary.

 If the need for a C-section arises, your care team will be there to walk you through everything – and your support partner can usually be with you the whole time.
 But it can also be helpful for you to learn a little bit about this common delivery method in advance.
 This can help you feel more prepared and in control.